-The Fund's financial assets include direct private debt investments, which are generally illiquid.
-In addition, the Fund holds investments in unlisted private debt investee funds.
+The Fund's financial assets includes unlisted private investee funds, which are generally illiquid.
 As a result, the Fund may not be able to liquidate some of its investments in these instruments in time to meet its obligations when they become due.
-However, the Chief Investment Officer may obtain funding from unitholders of the Fund through additional unit issuances to meet the Fund's ongoing liquidity requirements.
+However, the Chief Investment Officer ("CIO") may obtain funding from unitholders of the Fund through additional unit issuances to meet the Fund's ongoing liquidity requirements.

 BCI's approach to managing liquidity risk is to ensure, as far as possible, that the Fund has sufficient liquidity to meet its liabilities when due.
 The Fund is also exposed to the liquidity risk associated with the requirement to redeem units.
-Units of the Fund may only be acquired by eligible clients or client groups in accordance with the Fund's purchasing limits that may be established by the Chief Investment Officer (CIO).
+Units of the Fund may only be acquired by eligible clients or client groups in accordance with the Fund's purchasing limits that may be established by the CIO.
 In order to protect the interest of all clients, the CIO may also establish redemption limits for the Fund.
 The purchase and redemption limits may vary depending on market circumstances, client demand, and the liquidity of the underlying investments.

-The Fund's liabilities are due within three months of the year-end of the Fund.
+The Fund's liabilities are due within three months of the period-end of the Fund.